AzlinRusnan/Optimizing_CSAT_Through_Sentiment-Analysis_and_Predictive-Modeling/README.md

 The result is a smarter, scalable system for understanding customer satisfaction, enabling better resource planning and faster issue resolution.

+🎯 Project Aim:
+To enhance customer satisfaction analysis by aligning sentiment from customer feedback with CSAT scores, and to develop accurate predictive models that can forecast CSAT outcomes using Machine Learning techniques.

 ## Solution Overview

 ### 🧠 Phase 1: Sentiment Detection from Customer Comments